sarasm93/trivia-quiz/README.md

 These limitations and messages are useful to the player as it ensures that their score is clearly visible in the score table and is not overwritten by another user's score.
 The messages are printed in red, to make them stand out and be eye-catching to the player.

 #### **Quiz menu**
 After entering a valid username, the player is taken to the main quiz menu.
-This menu is very userful to the player as it allows the player to initiate a quiz but also quit the game (option "q") so that the player can end the game whenever it wants.
+This menu is very useful to the player as it allows the player to initiate a quiz but also quit the game (option "q") so that the player can end the game whenever it wants.
 A quiz is chosen by entering any of the valid choices "s" for science, "m" for movies or "g" for geography.
 The player is also informed of how its score is saved in the score board, which of course is important for the player to know about before playing.
 In the quiz menu the player can also choose to view the score board menu (option "v").

+Each quiz has its own color which is used throughout the whole game to make it even easier for the player to quickly realize and keep track of where it is.

 ![A image of the main quiz menu with options](documentation/trivia-quiz-quiz-menu.png)